Jeapie/push-message-for-php5/README.md

 push-message-for-php5
 =====================

-PHP5 class for push message to Jeapie
+PHP5 class for push message to This is [an example](http://example.com/ "Title") inline link.
+Jeapie

 For send message: